 Note: one of the compelling anecdotal stories I have heard over the years is that when severely vaccine-injured children die (e.g., those with lifelong debilitating autism) rigor mortis sets in much faster for them.
 Those who observed this suggested that these children had a chronic energy deficit, and their bodies were struggling to make enough ATP to get by.
 I think this is very possible, but it could also be indicative of poor zeta potential.
 I suspect this might also be seen with other chronic debilitating illnesses, but I have not interacted with the people who would have observed if it did in fact occur.

 Pollack also observed that muscle changes in response to environmental factors followed a familiar critical threshold being passed.
 This also seemed to suggest to Pollack that a phase change was occurring within the muscles.

 So what is Pollack’s model?

-Large mechanical shear causes the cytoskeleton matrix [another key structure that expands and contracts in response to phase changes] to fluidize, a phenomenon similar to physical rejuvenation in SGM’s [certain synthentic materials].
+Large mechanical shear causes the cytoskeleton matrix [another key structure that expands and contracts in response to phase changes] to fluidize, a phenomenon similar to physical rejuvenation in SGM’s [certain synthetic materials].
 This fluidization is followed by a slow scale- free recovery of mechanical properties, a phenomenon similar to physical aging in SGMs.
 Surprisingly in response to a transient stretch, the cytoskeleton fluidizes in a pattern that is universal for different cell types.
-This finding implicates mechanisms mediated not so much by specific signalling pathways, as it is usually assumed, but rather – as we explain below – by non-specific actions of physical forces.
+This finding implicates mechanisms mediated not so much by specific signaling pathways, as it is usually assumed, but rather – as we explain below – by non-specific actions of physical forces.